 ---|---|

-Mean | The mean is equal to the sum of all the data points in the data set divided by the number of contributors in the data set. |
+Mean | The mean is equal to the sum of all the data points in the data set, divided by the number of contributors in the data set. |

-Stdev | This represents the variance of the data set as compared to the mean. |
+Stdev | The standard deviation represents the variance of the data set as compared to the mean. |

-Min | This represents the smallest data point in the data set. |
+Min | The smallest data point in the data set. |

-Median | This represents the midpoint of the data set. |
+Median | The midpoint of the data set. |

-Max | This represents the largest data point in the data set. |
+Max | The largest data point in the data set. |

 95th percentile | 95% of the time, the metric value is at or below this value. |